dangeredwolf/nQuery/README.md

 ### N stands for Nano

-At less than 5 KB minified, it's way smaller than jQuery 3.4.1's 87 KB size.
+At less than 10 KB minified, it's way smaller than jQuery 3.4.1's 87 KB size.
 It makes nQuery viable even for simple webpages.

-*(Fun fact: this README file is larger than a minified version of nQuery)*

 ### N stands for Nitro